Leadership is a Lot Like Brushing Your Teeth

 This type of behavior is not only harmful to workplace harmony, but it also hinders their team because their team can only perform at the level of the example set before them.
 We see this repeatedly, especially in leaders who blame employees for bad attitudes; in most cases, the problem with bad attitudes begins with the leader.

 Breaking News!
 Leaders sometimes make mistakes.
 Instead of practicing the fundamentals of leadership, they may wear their emotions on their sleeve in front of their team, speak ill of a leader, or hastily send out a shotgun memo instead of confronting one person individually.
-It's ok: leaders are human, and as such, will make mistakes.
-It's what the leader chooses to do next that will make the difference.
+It's ok: leaders are human and, as such, will make mistakes.
+What the leader chooses to do next will make the difference.

 A good leader will apologize to their team and acknowledge what they did wrong.
 Then, they will get right back on track and resume leading by positive and constructive examples daily.
 Making a mistake as a leader is like skipping brushing and flossing for a day because you were ill; when you are better, you continue doing what is right.
-As with our dental health, it is the practice of doing the right thing every day, instead of doing the right thing only twice a year that will bring results.
+As with our dental health, doing the right thing every day instead of doing the right thing only twice a year will bring results.
 Leaders Are MADE, Not Born.